MemGPT: Towards LLMs as Operating Systems: Appendix

-In this section, we outline the implementation of \ours, an OS-inspired LLM system that teaches LLMs to manage their own memory to achieve unbounded context. \ours's multi-level memory architecture delineates between two primary memory types: \textbf{main context} (analogous to main memory/physical memory/RAM) and \textbf{external context} (analogous to disk memory/disk storage).
-Main context is the standard fixed-context window in modern language models---anything in main context is considered \emph{in-context} and can be accessed by the LLM processor during inference.
+\ours's OS-inspired multi-level memory architecture delineates between two primary memory types: \textbf{main context} (analogous to main memory/physical memory/RAM) and \textbf{external context} (analogous to disk memory/disk storage).
+Main context consists of the LLM \emph{prompt tokens}---anything in main context is considered \emph{in-context} and can be accessed by the LLM processor during inference.
 External context refers to any information that is held outside of the LLMs fixed context window.
-This \emph{out-of-context} data must always be explicitly moved into main context in order for it to be passed to the LLM processor during inference. \ours provides function calls that the LLM processor can use to manage its own memory without any user intervention.
+This \emph{out-of-context} data must always be explicitly moved into main context in order for it to be passed to the LLM processor during inference. \ours provides function calls that the LLM processor to manage its own memory without any user intervention.